Inertial Theorem: Overcoming the quantum adiabatic limit: Abstract

 \section{Abstract}

-We present a new theorem that enables to approximate the evolution of a quantum system, driven by an external field.
-The theorem, coined as `{\em{inertial theorem}}', is valid for fast driving provided the acceleration rate is small.
-Two explicit solutions, of an harmonic oscillator and a two-level-system model, are analyzed.
-These examples demonstrate that the inertial result is superior to the one obtained by the adiabatic approximation.
-The inertial solution is employed to obtain a Markovian Master equation, extending the description to driven open quantum systems.
-We explore the consequence of new geometric phases associated with the driving parameters.
+We present a new theorem describing stable solutions for a driven quantum system.
+The theorem, coined `{\em{inertial theorem}}', is applicable for fast driving, provided the acceleration rate is small.
+The theorem states that in the inertial limit eigenoperators of the propagator remain invariant throughout the dynamics, accumulating dynamical and geometric phases.
+The proof of the theorem utilizes the structure of Liouville space and a closed Lie algebra of operators.
+We demonstrate applications of the theorem by studying three explicit solutions of a harmonic oscillator, a two-level and three-level system models.
+These examples demonstrate that the inertial solution is superior to that obtained with the adiabatic approximation.
+Inertial protocols can be combined to generate a new family of solutions.
+The inertial theorem is then employed to extend the validity of the Markovian Master equation to strongly driven open quantum systems.
+In addition, we explore the consequence of new geometric phases associated with the driving parameters.